-This guidance applies these principles to the teaching and learning of design and technology for pupils learning EAL.
+This guidance applies these principles to the teaching and learning of art for pupils learning EAL.
 It suggests strategies to help teachers support pupils at different points of learning English:

-- to develop their understanding and use of the English language; - to enhance their learning in design and technology lessons.
+- to develop their understanding and use of the English language; - to enhance their learning in art lessons.

 The guidance also considers how pupils' self-esteem can be developed.
-Pupils cannot derive full benefit from their design and technology lessons unless social aspects of their learning are taken into account.
+Pupils cannot derive full benefit from their art lessons unless social aspects of their learning are taken into account.